lovelyzzkei/lovelyzzkei.github.io/_pages/about.md

 I am an M.S. student in Computer Science at Yonsei University, Seoul, South Korea, where I am a member of the [Mobile Embedded Systems Lab](https://mobed.yonsei.ac.kr/) advised by Prof. Hojung Cha.
 I earned my B.S. degree in Computer Science from Yonsei University in 2024, graduating with *High Honors* (Top 6/106).

-My research focuses on **Optimizing complex AI workloads on resource-constrained devices**, especially On-device AI with 3D vision and vision Foundation Models (VFMs) by utilizing **heterogeneous processors**.
+My research focuses on **Optimizing complex AI workloads on resource-constrained devices**.
+I have an experience on on-device AI with 3D vision and vision Foundation Models (VFMs) by utilizing **heterogeneous processors**.
 I am passionate about bridging cutting-edge AI models with real-world mobile/edge enviornments.
 <br/>

 ## 🎓 Education